 What does a smart social media plan look like for your small business for the next 90 days?
 Let’s walk through a few suggestions that will help fill your social media calendar for 90 days.

-Calendar events - take a look at the calendar and see what you have scheduled for your small business.
+Take a look at the calendar and see what you have scheduled for your small business.
 But not only that, look at holidays that will be impactful on your business.
 For instance, Black History Month takes place in February, same time every year.
 If you think that aligns with your business and your products or services, go ahead and create posts around that.
 Also, take a look at other funny holidays such as Squirrel Appreciation Day, and see if you can leverage your social media posts around those days.
 So looking at calendar events, first, provides a good baseline to start with when creating a social media plan.

 Once you have a calendar view of your social media plan for the next 90 days, schedule out your social media posts.
 I’ve used social media scheduling software such as Buffer or Later.
 Now, don't try to spontaneously send out your posts.
 There is no additional value in not scheduling your social media posts.
 Everyone talks about the algorithm liking it better when you randomly post.
 Not true!
 There is no social media platform that confirms this.
-So make sure you plan ahead and schedule your posts and get on with running your business!
+So make sure you create your social media plan and schedule your posts and get on with running your business!

 If you incorporate calendar events and holidays, posting once a week with engaging calls to action, and adding in promotions/offers, you will have a nice, robust mix of social media posts on your calendar.
-Let’s get started looking at the next 90 days!
+Let’s get started creating a social media plan for the next 90 days!

 Is your business on Instagram?
 If it is, or even if it isn't yet but you intend for it to be, and you want to go "all in" on posting to Instagram; we have a handy guide for all that you will want to do to get the most out of your business's Instagram account.